ssam246/Advanced-Hash-Cracker/README.md

 # Advanced Hash Cracker

-An advanced, feature-rich tool designed for brute-forcing cryptographic hashes using a provided wordlist.
+An advanced designed for brute-forcing cryptographic hashes using a provided wordlist.
 This tool supports various hash algorithms, provides clear feedback, and offers optional multithreading for improved performance.
 Created to simplify and enhance your hash-cracking experience.

 ---